tencentyun/intlcloud-documents/yehe_doc/互联网中间件/消息队列 CKafka/排障指南_intl_en.md

 - Check whether telnet works.
 It might be a network issue.
 Check whether Kafka and the producer are in the same network.
 - Check whether the accessed vip - port is correctly configured.
-- Check whether the topic whitelist is enabled.
+- Check whether the topic allowlist is enabled.
 If yes, you need to configure the correct IP for access.

 ## What if no messages can be seen when testing with the client in the Kafka Console?
 - If the "latest" option is used, consumer can only get the last messages, and production needs to be ongoing in order to see the corresponding messages.